Rate Yourself: Beginning Language Learner

 GOALS

+family or co-workers).
 Behave considerately in dealing with host country nationals.
-Understand some nonverbal cues.
+Understand

 SELF-TEST